PsychoMnts/Xiaomi-Scooter-Motion-Control/README.md

 ## Option 2

 Read out the serial wire.
 The M365 dashboard (https://github.com/augisbud/m365_dashboard) already figured out how to read the current speed.
 This method is proberly more reliable.
-Measure if there is increasing speed when there is no throttle and then open the throttle with code.
+Measure if there is increasing speed when there is no throttle and then open the throttle with code and slowly fade it to 0%.

 # Technical
 ## Throttle